 If you’re on a blood thinning medication, your blood clotting time (INR) needs to be monitored regularly to ensure that your medication dosage is safe and effective.

-Nutrition counseling is provided by a Registered Dietitian (RD), and is available by referral from Family Physician, Nurse Practitioner or by self- referral by patients of CLFHT.
+Nutrition counselling is provided by a Registered Dietitian (RD), and is available by referral from a Family Physician, Nurse Practitioner or by self-referral by patients of CLFHT.

 RDs are the recognized nutrition experts in Canada and are regulated by the College of Dietitians to provide evidence-based and ethical care to patients and their families.
 They have an in-depth knowledge of food and nutrition and integrate this knowledge from other areas including clinical care, health education and management.